yoiwa-personal/hex-m17n/README.md

     based on an ancient ISO 2047 abbreviations.

-    (For those who know memory of traditional Japanese PC-9801 environment, the two-character mnemonics have bee seen there.)
+    (For those who know memory of traditional Japanese PC-9801 environment, the two-character mnemonics have been seen there.)

  *  ``--cjk-region``: